 After 30 seconds, restart iPhone and Enable iMessage back on your device.

 4. Enable SMS and MMS Messaging

 iPhone makes use of carrier supported SMS/MMS messaging to send messages to Email Addresses and to those who are not using Apple Devices.

-2. On the Messages screen, make sure that the option for MMS Messaging and Send as SMS is enabled.
+Go to Settings > Messages and make sure both MMS Messaging and Send as SMS options are enabled.

 After this your iPhone will be able to use both Apple supported iMessaging system and also carrier supported SMS/MMS messaging system.

 5. Delete Stuck iMessage Conversation

 If you are unable to send an iMessage and see “iMessage needs to be enabled” pop-up while trying to send an iMessage, simply delete the stuck iMessage conversation and start a new one.